 You can phone and make an appointment with most clinics, however, please bear in mind that some clinics will only take referrals from a health professional.

 Do you have a membership fee?

 B&BF is not classed as a membership charity, however, as a charity not funded by the Government or the NHS we are reliant on the generous donations and financial support of individuals and organisations to continue our vital work.
 There are two supporter packages available online; one for individuals and the other for health professionals.

-As a registered individual supporter you can access and download all our literature and information resources online, access our continence clinic database service; receive our Just Can't Wait toilet card and copies of our bi-annual magazine in the post (these can also be read online).
+As a registered individual supporter you can access and download all our literature and information resources online, receive our Just Can't Wait toilet card.
 Annual registered support for an individual is GBP10.00 per year.

 Annual registered support for health professionals is only GBP20.00 per year.
-As a registered health professional you will have access to read and download all our literature and information resources online, receive copies of our bi-annual magazine in the post, access our continence clinic database and order bulk hard copies of resources at reduced prices.
+As a registered health professional you will have access to read and download all our literature and information resources online, and order bulk hard copies of resources at reduced prices.

 To find out more about becoming a registered supporter, please visit our Support Us section.